Docker Compose Setup¶

 Common issues:

-- Port 8080 already in use: Change port in
+- Port 8080 already in use: Stop other Airflow instance with

 DAGs Not Appearing¶